 5. Create an exit plan for your team & residents

-One of the best ways to protect your community is to provide your residents with an exit plan in case of an emergency.
-This is something you can easily text or email via Yardi Breeze, which ensures the information never gets lost (and is easy to resend).
+One of the best ways to protect your community during wildfire season is to provide your residents with an exit plan in case of an emergency.
+This is something you can easily text or email via Yardi Breeze and Yardi Breeze Premier, which ensures the information never gets lost (and is easy to resend).

-- Provide wildfire season evacuation routes to nearby emergency shelters
+- Provide evacuation routes and nearby emergency shelters

 - Ask residents to close windows and doors before evacuating